-BA cum laude in History and Ethics (University of Northern Iowa)
+BA cum laude in History (Concentrations in Classical and Renaissance History) and Ethics, University of Northern Iowa

 LLB (Hon.)
 (University of Birmingham)

 Samantha graduated from the University of Birmingham with an Honours LLB in 2011.
 While at Birmingham, she also completed a dissertation on novel forms of actionable damage, looking specifically at the status of companion animals within veterinary negligence actions.
 Samantha then worked for a year contributing quarterly updates and written additions to the text “Damages for Breach of Contract” by Harvin D. Pitch and Ronald M. Snyder.
 During that same year, she co-authored a paper discussing recent developments in the fields of contract and tort law for the Law Society of Upper Canada.
 In 2012, she returned to Birmingham Law School as a Postgraduate Teaching Assistant and PhD candidate under the supervision of Dr. Claire McIvor and Professor Marie Fox.

 Samantha’s research interests lie in the fields of professional negligence and ethics, specifically in the areas of human and nonhuman medicine.
 Her research focuses on the legal and ethical considerations pertaining to the duty of care in human and non-human health-related negligence claims.

 ‘Veterinary Negligence and Animal Law Discourse: Theories on Damage and Harm’- Perspectives on Non-Human Bodies: Regulating and Contemplating the Vulnerable, University of Birmingham- November 2014

 ‘Veterinary Negligence and Judicial Incertitude’- SLS Conference, University of Nottingham- September 2014

 ‘Spot Goes to the Vet: Veterinary Negligence and Judicial Incertitude’- PGR Conference: Transcending the Boundaries in the Law- June 2014